-Our expert team of friendly pharmacists are online to help you manage your eczema.
-Learn more about potential triggers for an eczema flare up, and what treatments are available to help ease the symptoms.
+Our expert team of friendly pharmacists is online to help you manage your eczema.
+Learn more about potential triggers for an eczema flare-up, and what treatments are available to help ease the symptoms.

 What is eczema?

 Eczema is the name of a group of skin conditions that can affect anyone at any stage of life, usually children.
 Whilst the precise cause of eczema isn’t known, some environmental triggers are believed to set it off.

 Eczema isn’t contagious but it is a fairly common condition which, in most cases, is manageable.

 Eczema usually appears as itchy, sore patches of skin.
 Scratching at it can the skin to split, and blisters might also appear.
 An eczema flare-up can be incredibly uncomfortable and frustrating.

 What are the different types of eczema?

 There are different types of eczema, such as: